Available Chapter Officer & Committee Chair Training and Education

 Members will be educated on how to ask for help if they are concerned about their thoughts or behaviors or are concerned for a brother or friend.
 AKL members should recognize the importance of eliminating the stigma associated with seeking help with mental health issues.

-“SPEAK UP” Sexual Violence Prevention
+“Speak Up” – Sexual Violence Prevention Education

 This course will educate members of AKL as to the devastating impact of sexual violence on victims in fraternities and sororities and the university community.
-Some members may initially say that “I would never do anything like that.” or “That does not happen in my chapter.”
+Some members may initially say “I would never do anything like that.” or “That does not happen in my chapter.”
 By completing this module and engaging in the discussion groups, chapter members will understand the pervasive nature of sexual violence and that it is all of our responsibility to act and speak up to prevent sexual violence.

-“Name Your Story” Mental Health Education
+“Name Your Story” – Mental Health Education

-By completing the “Name Your Story” Mental Health Education course, members will become aware of the most common mental health disorders diagnosed among college students including depression, anxiety, suicide, and related risk behaviors involving alcohol, illicit drugs, and non-medical use of prescriptions drugs.
+By completing the “Name Your Story” Mental Health Education course, members will become aware of the most common mental health disorders diagnosed among college students including depression, anxiety, suicide, and related risk behaviors involving alcohol, illicit drugs, and non-medical use of prescription drugs.
 Members will be educated as to how to ask for help if they are concerned about their thoughts or behaviors or are concerned for a brother or friend.
 Through professional presentations and group discussions, AKL members recognize the importance of eliminating the stigma associated with seeking help with mental health issues.

-“Recognize/Challenge/Change” Diversity, Equity, and Inclusion Education
+“Recognize/Challenge/Change” – Diversity, Equity, and Inclusion Education

 Recognize.
 Challenge.
 Change. is an honest conversation about our increasingly interconnected and diverse world.
 Participants will challenge myths regarding the historical and present-day distributions of power, investigate the role of racism and anti-racism in social, professional, and educational spaces, and feel empowered to analyze their own social identities and positions within systems of power.